Non-symmetrizable quantum groups: defining ideals and specialization: Another characterization of

 \begin{corollary} Let

 Then $R^m=L^m=\ker S_m$. \end{corollary}

 As a conclusion, to find the generating relations, it suffices to consider those in the intersection of $\ker\p_i^R$ for all $i\in I$, or the intersection of $\ker\p_i^L$ for all $i\in I$.
-We will see in the next section a sharper result permitting us to get more constraints.
+We will see in the next section a refined result giving more constraints.

 \begin{remark} Globally, when passing to the generating ideal, there is no difference between the left and right cases.
 But an element annihilated by all right differentials may not necessarily contained in the kernel of all $\p_i^L$.
 We will return to this problem in Section \ref{Section:Balance}. \end{remark}